 Risks of Independent Contractors

-The use of independent contractors is soaring with the gig economy, now up to 11 percent of the workforce.
-The drivers for outsourcing work are typically to access specialized skills and save costs.
+The use of independent contractors is surging with the rise of the gig economy, now accounting for up to 11 percent of the workforce.
+The primary drivers for outsourcing work are to access specialized skills and reduce costs.

-But there are risks of relying on contractors, including erosion of company culture, disengagement, and lack of availability.
+However, there are risks associated with relying on contractors, including erosion of company culture, disengagement, and reduced availability.
 "Workplace culture is often seen as an intangible and, as such, is easily put on the back burner in favor of the balance sheet," Business Daily said.
 "You also risk the sudden loss of an independent contractor.
 That can spell disaster if you rely on them for a large amount of work."

 Proactive Commitment

 Prialto eliminates those risks by hiring, training, managing virtual assistants, and placing them with executive teams.
 The assistants are not independent contractors.
 They are our employees.
 We have a decades-old process for embedding assistants with our clients to make the service and the relationships valuable and seamless.
-We train assistants to embrace client businesses' culture and values and to take the initiative as they increase executives' productivity.
+We train assistants to embrace the culture and values of their client businesses and to take the initiative in increasing executives' productivity.

-Derek Popek, Director of Talent and People at Zus Health, loves how his assistant Ximena anticipates his team's needs.
+Derek Popek, Director of Talent and People at Zus Health, appreciates how his assistant, Ximena, anticipates his team's needs.
 "Ximena's work quality is very high; she's on top of things, is very proactive, and does what she says she will do," Derek said.
 "Ximena constantly informs us about emails and scheduling changes to get our approval."

 Zus Health has scaled up to support five executives with Prialto Productivity Assistants.